robertworden/Covid-Modelling/README.md

 # Covid-Modelling
-Java program and data to model the spread of Covid-19
+Contains a paper discussing architectural isses for Covid-19 modelling frameworks, and a runnable Java modelling framework to illustrate the architectural issues, with source code and istructions to run the program.